Our Properties

 Project updates

-- At the end of January 2026, CHL lodged a Development Application (DA) with DevelopmentWA in accordance with its responsibilities under the Metropolitan Redevelopment Authority Act 2011 for assessment.
+• At the end of January 2026, CHL submitted a Development Application (DA) with DevelopmentWA in accordance with its responsibilities under the Metropolitan Redevelopment Authority Act 2011.

 Court Place design